IIvanov21/LootBoxes/README.md

 <br>

 ## Infrastructure
 Continous Deployment is integrated in my project through the use of Jenkins.
 This allows automated testing to be performed to validate changes in the codebase and ensure they are stable for deployment.
 Once all tests pass Jenkins continous immediate autonomous deployment to the production environment.
 This allows me to fully implement new features with limited down-time and upon failure prevent deployment of the broken changes.
 So how does Jenkins work?
+All the code for the pipeline can be found in the Jenkinsfile.
 ### Jenkins
 When new content gets pushed on the .dev branch, Github will send a notification to Jenkins through a webhook which tells it to run the following pipeline:
 #### 1. Setup